mssamhan31/PyNNLF/README.md

 The authors declare that they have no competing financial, personal, or professional interests related to this work.

 # Contributors
-- **Samhan Samhan** (m.samhan@unsw.edu.au): Lead developer and researcher.
+- **M. Syahman Samhan** (m.samhan@unsw.edu.au): Lead developer and researcher.
 Responsible for conceptualization, implementation, documentation, and experimentation.
-- **Assoc Prof Anna Bruce**: Supervisor.
+- **Anna Bruce**: Supervisor.
 Provided guidance on research direction and methodology.
-- **Dr Baran Yildiz**: Supervisor.
+- **Baran Yildiz**: Supervisor.
 Provided guidance on research direction and methodology.